FREQUENTLY ASKED QUESTIONS

 Do you take my insurance?

 The insurance question!
 No smoke and mirrors here, straight up, I am an out-of-network provider.
-This, most certainly, works in your advantage, but understanding why is of upmost importance (more on that below).
+This most certainly works in your favor, but understanding why is of upmost importance (more on that below).

 Do you see men?